rufer7/github-actions-workflow-with-OIDC-based-auth-against-Azure/README.md

 1. [Create an Azure Active Directory application and service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-an-azure-active-directory-application-and-service-principal) by following the steps under the link
 1. [Add federated credentials](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-federated-credentials) by following the steps under the link
 1. [Create GitHub secrets](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-github-secrets) by following the steps under the link
-1. If you are done, create a new branch with name `deploy-resource-group-with-terraform`
+1. If you are done, create a new branch with name `deploy-resource-group`
 1. Wait about 20 seconds then refresh this page for the next step.

 </details>